Study Of Osmosis By Potato Osmometer: Diagram, Experiment

 What is Osmosis?

-In Osmosis, What are Solvent and Solute?
+In Osmosis, What are the Solvent and the Solute?

-The solvent is the fluid which moves through the semipermeable membrane and the solute refers to the dissolved particles which are present in the fluid.
+The solvent is the fluid which moves through the semipermeable membrane, and the solute refers to the dissolved particles which are present in the fluid.

 Various Types of Solutions